angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 have no cards left in your library on resolution.
 The former is known as an *imperfect pile* and the latter a *perfect pile*.
-An *imperfect pile* is named as such because if your opponent is able to remove the Oracle from play prior to resolution of the Oracle's trigger then you will not win the game.
+An *imperfect pile* is named as such because if your opponent is able to remove the Oracle from play prior to resolution of its trigger then you will not win the game.

 In this section we will explore some of the simplest and most commonly used piles in order to achieve a *perfect pile* for your Oracle trigger to resolve.